 Bienvenidos!

-But gradually, and for a variety of reasons, things changed.
+Juarez used to be a popular tourist destination, but gradually, and for a variety of reasons, things changed.
 The United States became increasingly difficult to re-enter.
 Mexico was declared off-limits for soldiers at Fort Bliss.
 Well publicized waves of violence dissuaded casual tourism.

 Without the support of American tourists, the Juarez entertainment scene moved to other parts of the city.
 Downtown storefronts became dental clinics and optometrists and pharmacies.